GUIDE TO THE RIVER COE

 From the new Glencoe Visitor Centre, the river braids for a while, then narrows past people's gardens with low trees in some places.

 After you pass under the Glencoe village bridge, be extremely careful...shortly downstream is Glencoe Village Falls, a really nasty little gorge with numerous sharp rocks and siphons.
 Pointlessly dangerous, not recommended at all.
-You need to get out and portage on the left, this isn't easy.
+Get out and portage on the right, there is a public footpath all the way from the bridge to the sea.
+It is probably worth scouting this portage before getting on.
+You can park at the bridge in Glencoe village and walk down the path a short way to find the drop.

 Below the falls, the river flows into Loch Leven.
 Beautiful.